GoBoat Paddington: Everything you need to know

-I opted to take a GoBoat from the Paddington starting point on an evening in Autumn.
+I opted to take a GoBoat from their Paddington starting point on an evening in Autumn.
 From booking to navigating the waters, everything was simple and straightforward.
 It turned out to be remarkable catch-up time with friends in a distraction-free environment.
-Here’s a little snapshot…

 What is GoBoat?